JuanSobalvarro/ttranking/README.md

 ## Deployment

-The system is deployed on an Oracle Linux VM.
+The system is deployed on an Ubuntu Linux VM.
 Ensure all necessary dependencies are installed and that the MySQL database is properly configured.

 ## Future Enhancements